bit-broker/website/content/en/docs/api-conventions/architecture.md

 ---
-title: "API Structure and Format"
+title: "API Architecture"
-linkTitle: "API Structure"
+linkTitle: "Architecture"
 weight: 1
 description: How the APIs are structured and formatted
 ---